 With the help of a sharp knife and sanding paper, you can further smoothen the outside of the shell.
 Depending on the natural growth of the oyster, grooves will still remain on the outer shell.
 This is not tragic, on the contrary, if this side is painted, the grooves create a nice relief effect.

 Your oyster is now ready to be painted.
 When painting the mother-of-pearl side, you have to note that it is much smoother than a stone.
-The paint does not soak in here, it takes a little longer for the paint to dry.
+The paint does not soak in here, it takes a little longer for the paint to dry and to stick well.
 The varnish should be applied one day after painting the oyster at the earliest.